 What is it?

-throughout Europe.
+in Europe.
 However, the level of co-operation varies considerably between different countries, universities and academic disciplines.
-See the individual reports on the state of University-Business Cooperation in specifc member states.

 How does the EU support this?

 The University-Business forum, held almost every year since 2008, brings together:

 - higher education institutions,

 It gives them a chance to meet at European level to discuss, network and exchange ideas and good practice.
 The Forum looks at the current situation in university-business cooperation and at what policy initiatives and programmes are needed to support this.
 The next European Forum will take place in Spring 2017.

 Thematic Forums are also held in cooperation with Member States to address key topics at national and regional level.
 Forums have taken place over the last year in Stockholm(5.91 Mb)

 , Madrid(3.01 Mb), Rome(4.57 Mb) and Berlin(10.61 Mb)